biopython/biopython.github.io/wiki/BioSQL.md

 `./load_ncbi_taxonomy.pl --dbname bioseqdb --driver mysql --dbuser root --download true`

-For PostgreSQL you need to have the perl DBD-Pg module installed and substitute *Pg* for *mysql* in the above command.
+For PostgreSQL you need to have the perl DBD-Pg module installed - Using
+CPAN: "perl -MCPAN -e 'install DBI'; perl -MCPAN -e 'install DBD::Pg'".
+Substitute *Pg* for *mysql* in the above command.

 There is about 10MB to fetch, so it can take a little while (and doesn't give any feedback while this happens).
 If you are worried, open a file